timescale/docs/timescaledb/tutorials/sample-datasets.md

 # Sample datasets

-We have created several sample datasets to help you get started using TimescaleDB.
+Timescale have created several sample datasets to help you get started using TimescaleDB.
 These datasets vary in database size, number of time intervals, and number of values for the partition field.